 Skills & Opportunities

 As a volunteer, you’ll learn about rescues, animal injuries, effective rehabilitation, enrichment and release.
-You’ll get to learn from Randy, the centre’s vet – and if any animals need treating, you may even get the opportunity to observe this and other animal checks.
+You’ll get to learn from Randy, the centre’s vet – and if any animals need treating, you may even get the opportunity to observe.
 On top of this, you’ll build practical skills through enclosure maintenance and building, as well as feeding and enrichment.
 Volunteers staying for multiple weeks can gain more responsibility by briefing new volunteers on the project and the animals.